RickyWang1020/Netflix_Searching-Recommendation_Web/README.md

 ## Major Features

+- `Preprocess.ipynb` is the Jupyter Notebook for data preprocessing

 - Home Page
   - Recommended movies are shown as rolling posters
   - Interactive statistics display for "Top 5 Genres with Most High-Rated Movies", "Movie Average Rating Over Time by Genre", and "Movie Average Runtime Over Time by Genre"